 How to Stay Compliant as a London Landlord

-As regulations continue evolving across the UK rental sector, maintaining an up-to-date EICR certificate remains one of the most important legal and safety responsibilities for modern landlords.
+As UK rental regulations continue evolving, maintaining a valid EICR remains one of the most important legal and safety responsibilities for modern landlords.